The Connection Between Wholebody Focusing and Gendlin’s Theories

-We have a new series of videos that provide insights to Wholebody Focusing through a Heartfelt Conversation between Addie van der Kooy and Kevin McEvenue.
-Their purpose is to deepen their understanding of how the theories of Gene Gendlin, founder of Focusing, is still relevant to Wholebody.
-They also explore the new edge of the work of Addie van der Kooy in deepening our understanding of the power of Wholebody focusing that also draws from van der Kooy’s experience of working with clients and his own transformation using WBF.
+We have a new series of videos that provide insights into Wholebody Focusing through a Heartfelt Conversation between Addie van der Kooy and Kevin McEvenue.
+Their purpose is to deepen their understanding of how Gene Gendlin’s theories, the founder of Focusing, remain relevant to Wholebody.
+They also explore a new edge in Addie van der Kooy’s work, deepening our understanding of the power of Wholebody focusing, which draws on his experience working with clients and his own transformation using WBF.

 The first benefit of watching this video is that it is a great pleasure to observe these long-time collaborators and friends approach the topic as a Heartfelt Conversation.
 What comes is from a state of grounded presence.
-One can see Heartfelt conversation in action and sense into the results of this kind of conversation.
+One can watch a heartfelt conversation in action and sense its results.

 The second benefit is to hear anew how essential the foundation of Gendlin’s work is to Wholebody Focusing.
-Addie directs us to connect to some parts of what Gendlin proposes into our WBF practice.
-He also points us to the simplicity and precision of the six core Focusing movements that Gendlin introduces in the Focusing book.
-Particularly, sensing into Finding a Handle and Resonating the Handle with the Felt Sense.
+Addie directs us to connect with some aspects of Gendlin’s proposals in our WBF practice.
+He also points us to the simplicity and precision of the six core Focusing movements that Gendlin introduces in his book Focusing.
+He was particularly sensing into Finding a Handle and Resonating the Handle with the Felt Sense.

-In future videos, we will present how those foundational concepts are part and parcel to how Wholebody Focusing developed to include the role of the bodily felt sense in a new way.
+In future videos, we will present how those foundational concepts are part and parcel to how Kevin McEvenue’s Wholebody Focusing developed to include the role of the bodily felt sense in a new way.

 This post includes the video of this conversation.
-It also has the transcript of the video so that those who speak other languages can use the translation app attached to this blog as a way to translate the content of the video.
+It also includes the video transcript, so those who speak other languages can use the translation app attached to this blog to translate the video content.
 Transcript of Van der Kooy, McEvenue, and Gendlin

 We invite you to enjoy, like, and comment on this conversation.
 We also encourage your anticipation of the videos of the rest of the conversation